ffelten/ffelten.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Student in the [PCOG](https://pcog.uni.lu/) group at the University of Luxembourg.
-My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Swarm applications.
+My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Swarm Applications.
 I am currently working on Automating the Design of Autonomous Robot Swarms ([ADARS](https://adars.uni.lu/)) project, under the supervision of [Grégoire Danoy](https://danoy.gforge.uni.lu/).

 I am convinced that specifying AI problems as single-objective is often not enough since we often make compromises in real-life situations.
 To me, the fact that most our current flagship applications in such an advanced field as AI are single-objective is appalling.